evkx/evkx.github.io/content/models/byd/sealion_7/sealion_7_excellence/_index.md

 ## Interior

 The interior of the BYD Sealion 7 Excellence is functional, featuring high-quality materials in several areas instead of hard plastic.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between several interior designs.

 ### Seats